 One of the greatest problems surrounding this pandemic is misinformation, and how people are affected by it.
 Whether it be my social media platforms, fake websites, messaging apps, or people repeating hearsay in conversation-the Covid-19 pandemic has thrown up hundreds of examples of disinformation and misinformation, ranging from fear mongering, to paranoia, to downright dangerous erroneous medical information.
 It’s vital that you shield yourself from any stress, strain or damage that such misinformation can cause by only abiding by information from trusted sources, such as national media, government and health agencies.
 The Covid-19 pandemic has monopolised news networks, and is very hard to avoid, but you do need to give yourself a break.
 Try turning the notifications off on your phone, only check news feeds once a day if you can, because rest assured you will hear the news at some point, and it is best you hear anything from a tried and trusted source.

 You will have increased stress to deal with at this time in addition to what may be pressing deadlines, coursework and/or job applications.
 But whatever the external pressures that you may have, the most important thing is your health.
 Everyone deals with the current situation differently so make your own decisions based on what works best for your welfare and be mindful of what your priorities are.
 Don’t take on unnecessary extra stress or work at this time.
 While we are all in this situation together, around the world, each and every person has unique life circumstances which may add to their concern.
 For example, if someone has an underlying health condition that may exacerbate their vulnerability, or has family members who may be at risk, it can detract from their ability to contribute.
-So bear this in mind if you are involved in group work for a college project, or waiting to hear back from someone in relation to a job.
-Compassion and empathy is more important now than ever so ensure that you treat others the way you would like to be treated yourself.
+So bear this in mind if you are involved in group work for a college project or waiting to hear back from someone in relation to a job.
+Compassion and empathy are more important now than ever so ensure that you treat others the way you would like to be treated yourself.

 Make sure you: